Alright, real talk: Urinary tract infections or UTIs are annoying, painful, and downright rude.

-And these infections are not only really uncomfortable—symptoms include severe pelvic pain, burning when going to the bathroom, frequent and sudden urges to pee, nausea, vomiting, and chills—but they can get dangerous.
+And these infections are not only really uncomfortable—symptoms of UTI include severe pelvic pain, burning when going to the bathroom, frequent and sudden urges to pee, nausea, vomiting, cystitis, and chills—but they can get dangerous.
 Untreated, infection can spread to the kidneys and bladder and lead to kidney damage, sepsis, and even more UTIs.

-Plus, these pesky are the second leading cause of lost workdays for women.
-Most people know the easiest way to combat an infection is to, erhm, wipe properly (front to back, you guys), urinate after sex, and of course maintain general good hygiene.
+Plus, these pesky UTIs are the second leading cause of lost workdays for women.
+Most people know the easiest way to combat a urinary tract infection is to, erhm, wipe properly (front to back, you guys), urinate after sex, and of course maintain general good hygiene.
 But there are some surprising everyday habits that can cause a UTI to spring up.
 Save your sick days for an extra-long vacation this year and fight back against annoying infections by being wary of these dangerous daily rituals.

 While most urinary tract infections were thought to have stemmed from bacteria from within the patient—nearly 85 percent are caused by E. coli bacteria—a recent study from the CDC found the same strain of E. coli attributed to chicken treated with antibiotics in women who suffered from infections.
 That means the offending chicken and eggs that were contaminated directly caused UTI transmission.

-Researchers believe that antibiotic-resistant bacteria is to blame, so your best bet to avoid contracting this strain of E. coli is to avoid chicken and eggs that contain antibiotics and to always make sure to bring your food to the recommended tempurature when cooking it.
+Researchers believe that antibiotic-resistant bacteria is to blame, so your best bet to avoid contracting this strain of E. coli is to avoid chicken and eggs that contain antibiotics and to always make sure to bring your food to the recommended temperature when cooking it.

 Even worse, pads and pantyliners don’t allow your sensitive bits to breathe, because their job to is absorb moisture.
 This creates a perfect breeding ground for bacteria, and subsequent infection.
 Ditch the liner and opt for cotton underwear—or better yet, go commando!